 Or do you love the extra dimension that the two-board building approach adds to the industrial farmhouse style frame? (and of course, we’re always fans of our easy desktop calendar stand and printable 😉

-Grab the free printable below, and be sure to send us a picture or tag #imaremodelaholic when you use them in your home!
+Download the printable from the shop here or by clicking the button below, and be sure to send us a picture or tag #imaremodelaholic when you use them in your home!